parkingdata/spec/README.md

 ## Questions, Suggestions
 _APDS_ is commited to support all adopters.
 In case you have questions or even suggestions for changes, head over to the **APDS Forum** where you can join the discussion with parking, transportation and mobility professionals: [Forum](https://www.allianceforparkingdatastandards.org/forum).

+Alternatively, you can send an email to the [Technical Comments Email Address](mailto:technical-comments@allianceforparkingdatastandards.org).

 ## Tell us about your Project
 Obviously, _APDS_ is more than keen to learn how the standard is being applied by its users.
 So, please drop us a comment with some initial information about the particular APDS-related project you are working on.